JTnadrooi/Project-Galore/readme.md

 # Vanilla Galore Continued

-A mod focused on adding recipes galore.
+A mod focused on adding recipes galore!
 Vanilla Galore does not add any items, fluids or buildings.

 One recipe pack to rule them all.